-As an aspiring IT contractor, the biggest potential hurdle to your future prosperity comes in the form of the Intermediaries Legislation, or ‘IR35’.
+As a professional contractor, the biggest potential hurdle to your future prosperity comes in the form of the Intermediaries Legislation, commonly known as ‘IR35’.

 Background to IR35

-The Government at the time believed that many limited company professionals were, in fact, ‘disguised employees’, who provided services to their clients in the same fashion as normal employees, and not in the manner of typical ‘self employed’ people who used their own limited companies.
+In other words, they provided services to their clients in the same fashion as normal employees, and not in the manner of typical ‘self-employed’ people.

 You can find out more about the history of IR35 in our timeline.